avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Positional embeddings -  the road to rotary positional embeddings.md

 The easiest way to to preserve the notion of some kind of "relative" distance between two token embeddings in the pre-softmax attention step, is to make use of the angle between them in their $d$ dimensional space.
 This is because the dot product of two vectors is proportional to the cosine of the angle between them, and the pre-softmax matrix multiplication step is nothing but a series of dot products.

-A cunning way to do so would be to multiply the token embedding in the $m^{th}$ position in the sequence by the following rotational matrix:
+A cunning way to do so would be to multiply the token embedding in the $m^{th}$ position in the sequence by the following rotational matrix (using 1 as the first index for clarity + ease of using latex):

 $$